Askcaller (Digital Scripts)

-Requests information from a digital Any non-voice channel, contact, or skill such as email, chat, messaging, work item, or SMS. contact using any digital direct or private messaging application, such as Facebook Messenger or WhatsApp, as well as Digital First Omnichannel SMS and chat.
+Requests information from a digital Any channel, contact, or skill associated with Digital First Omnichannel. contact using any digital direct or private messaging application, such as Facebook Messenger or WhatsApp, as well as Digital First Omnichannel SMS and chat.
 For example, use this action to have the contact provide you an account number, their name, or any other useful information.

 This action pauses the script until it receives a reply.
 The script will wait for a response from the contact, even if it takes days or weeks.
 This supports the asynchronous nature of digital communications.